-The boy driving turned to him, scared.
-Vinny grabbed the shift lever and moved it into a lower gear then stomped his foot down hard on the gas pedal.
+The boy, who was barely 18, slammed his foot on the clutch and Vinny shifted into a lower gear then stomped his foot down hard on the boy's foot which was hovering over the gas pedal.
 The sound of protesting gears and a roaring engine shook the trees.
-Suddenly, they hit the tree, breaking wood and falling tree limbs echoed back down the line of trucks.
+Suddenly, they hit the tree, the sound of tree limbs cracking echoed back down the line of trucks.
 They were through.

-"When I tell ya to do somethin', do it," he spit out at the frightened driver.
+"When I tell ya to do somethin', you follee my instructions," he screamed at the frightened marine.